numToStr/Comment.nvim/README.md

 <a id="commentstring-caveat"></a>

 > There is one caveat with this approach.
-If someone sets the `commentstring` (w/o returning a string) from the `pre_hook` method and also, if the current filetype exists in the `lang_table` then the commenting will be done using the string in `lang_table` instead of using `commentstring`
+If someone sets the `commentstring` (w/o returning a string) from the `pre_hook` method and if the current filetype also exists in the `lang_table` then the commenting will be done using the string in `lang_table` instead of using `commentstring`

 ### 🤝 Contributing